department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 In most cases, you can't receive a full SBP or RCSBP payment and a full DIC payment at the same time.

-**Exception:** If you're receiving an SBP or RCSBP annuity from one spouse, but then remarry after age 57 and become eligible for DIC based on the service-connected disability of another spouse, you can receive full benefits through each program.
+**Exception:** If you're receiving an SBP or RCSBP annuity from one spouse, but then remarry after age 57 and become eligible for DIC based on the service-connected disability of another spouse, you can receive full benefits through both programs at the same time.

 ### What happens if I'm receiving SBP or RCSBP payments and then qualify for DIC and the exception above doesn't apply to me?